 The Compensation Committee designed the Performance Share award to reward Mr. Zyskind for tangible business results achieved during the 24-month period from January 1, 2012 through December 31, 2013 based on achieving ROE and Operating Income (as adjusted) ("Adjusted Operating Income") goals.
-For Mr. Zyskind to achieve the performance criteria, we must accomplish these goals within our traditional limitations on combined ratio, which may not exceed 95% for the two-year period ended December 31, 2013 ("Combined Ratio Limitation").
+For Mr. Zyskind to achieve the performance criteria, we must have accomplished these goals within our traditional limitations on combined ratio, which may not exceed 95% for the two-year period ended December 31, 2013 ("Combined Ratio Limitation").
 The Compensation Committee set target performance levels for this award of compounded ROE of 15% (based upon our traditional ROE goal) and aggregate Adjusted Operating Income of \$353 million for the two-year period ended December 31, 2013.
-We must achieve threshold performance of ROE equal to or in excess of 12%, and 24-month Adjusted Operating Income must exceed \$318 million for the two-year period ended December 31, 2013, or Mr. Zyskind will not receive any award of Performance Shares.
+We must have achieved threshold performance of ROE equal to or in excess of 12%, and 24-month Adjusted Operating Income must have exceeded \$318 million for the two-year period ended December 31, 2013, for Mr. Zyskind to receive any award of Performance Shares.

 Operating income is a non-GAAP financial measure that we believe is a useful indicator of trends in our underlying operations because it provides a more meaningful representation of our earnings power than net income, the comparable GAAP financial measure.
-For purposes of this performance award, we will calculate Adjusted Operating Income as net income less: (a) gain or loss on life settlement contracts (exclusive of noncontrolling interest, net of tax); (b) realized gains or losses on investments, net of tax; (c) gain or loss on investment in unconsolidated subsidiary, net of tax; (d) gain or loss on acquisitions, net of tax; (e) foreign currency gain or loss; and (f) non-cash amortization of certain intangible assets.
+For purposes of this performance award, we will calculate Adjusted Operating Income as net income less: (a) gain or loss on life settlement contracts (exclusive of noncontrolling interest, net of tax); (b) realized gains or losses on investments, net of tax; (c) gain or loss on investment in unconsolidated subsidiary, net of tax; (d) gain or loss on acquisitions, net of tax; (e) foreign currency gain or loss; and (f) non-cash amortization of intangible assets.

-The Performance Share award will provide for potential outcomes ranging from 0% of the target Performance Share award if Mr. Zyskind fails to meet either of the threshold performance requirements in two-year compounded annual ROE (12% compounded annually) or the two-year aggregate Adjusted Operating Income target (\$318 million, as adjusted), or breaches the Combined Ratio Limitation, to 150% of the target Performance Share award (412,500 shares) for superior performance of two-year compounded annual ROE of 21% or more and Adjusted Operating Income of \$459 million (130% of the two-year aggregate Adjusted Operating Income target) while staying within the Combined Ratio Limitation.
+The Performance Share award provided for potential outcomes ranging from 0% of the target Performance Share award if Mr. Zyskind fails to meet either of the threshold performance requirements in two-year compounded annual ROE (12% compounded annually) or the two-year aggregate Adjusted Operating Income target (\$318 million, as adjusted), or breaches the Combined Ratio Limitation, to 150% of the target Performance Share award (453,750 shares) for superior performance of two-year compounded annual ROE of 21% or more and Adjusted Operating Income of \$459 million (130% of the two-year aggregate Adjusted Operating Income target) while staying within the Combined Ratio Limitation.
 The Compensation Committee established the targets for this Performance Share award consistent with our historic strategic approach of encouraging significant returns on stockholders' equity of 15% or more, within a responsible approach to risk management.
 To arrive at the aggregate 24-month goal for Adjusted Operating Income, the Compensation Committee set operating income targets based on results for the year ended December 31, 2011, assuming 10% growth in each of 2012 and 2013.
-As of the midway point of the two-year performance period, Mr. Zyskind is on target to receive the target Performance Share award.